Skip to content

 User provided sources config overrides

 If file userpatches/sources/$LINUXFAMILY.conf exists, it will be used in addition to the default one from config/sources.
-Look for the hint at the beginning of compilation process to select proper config file name.
+Look for the hint at the beginning of the compilation process to select the proper config file name.
 Please note that there are some exceptions for LINUXFAMILY like sunxi (32-bit mainline sunxi) and sunxi64 (64-bit mainline sunxi)

 Example: